 No other hardwood looks as uniquely rich, or behaves quite like Oregon myrtlewood.

 Overall size is approx. 1 1/2" tall by 2 3/4" in diameter.
 This solid shape and size multiplied by 3 or 4, give the total mass that is needed to give the wanted results that other isolation systems hope for.
 As with platforms, you need the mass to achieve top performance.
 Forget the small blocks of wood.
 They wobble and dont have the mass needed to give the desired results.
-Cheap is good, but its time to step up, spend just a little bit more, and get the job done right.
+Cheap is good, but not at the expense of the final sound.

 Taller 3" versions are available in the spiked version only, when you have the rack room and a need for more mass.
 For use under larger, noisier tube amps for example.